ceviixx/umami-wp-connect/README.md

 ## 🎯 Smart Auto-Tracking Setup

-Navigate to **Umami Connect → Automation** to enable intelligent tracking:
+Navigate to **umami Connect → Automation** to enable intelligent tracking:

 ### 📎 **Auto-track Links**
 Automatically monitor all navigation and external link clicks.
 Perfect for understanding user flow and content engagement.